SparkPost/support-docs/articles/faq/daily-and-monthly-quota-limits.md

 The daily quota limits the number of messages that can be sent during a rolling 24 hour period.
 For example, if you reached your daily limit at 3:05 pm yesterday, you will be able to send again after 3:05 pm today.

-* For free plans, the daily message limit will increase automatically from 5,000 to a maximum of 20,000 as you begin using our service and establish a good sending reputation.
+* For free plans, the daily message allowance is limited until you associate a valid credit card with your account.
+After you’ve validated your account with a credit card, your daily sending limit will increase automatically, as you begin using our service and establish a good sending reputation.
+	* **Note**: Make sure you verify the email address used to create your account by clicking the link in the welcome email - this will ensure your account is eligible for the increase.
+* Free plans that have been validated with a credit card are limited to a maximum of 20,000 messages per day.
 If you need a higher daily limit, upgrade to a paid plan on the [Billing](https://app.sparkpost.com/account/billing) page.
-	* **Note**: Make sure you verify the email address used to create your account by clicking the link in the welcome email - this will ensure your account is eligible for the increase.
 * For paid plans, you can request an increase to your daily limit on the [Account Usage](http://app.sparkpost.com/account/usage) page.

 ### Monthly Limit Overages

-If you are on a paid plan, you can exceed your monthly allowance and you will be charged for the additional usage at your overage CPM rate.
-Free plans are not permitted to go over their monthly limit.
+If you are on a paid plan (or a free plan with a valid credit card), you can exceed your monthly allowance and you will be charged for the additional usage at your overage CPM rate.
+Free plans that have not been validated with a credit card are not permitted to go over the monthly limit.

 ### What happens if I exceed a quota?